Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 !!! danger "Using mousetrap from within the REPL"
     As of version `v0.1.0`, **interactive use of mousetrap is discouraged**.

     `main` will stall, meaning as long as the application from our `main.jl` is running, the REPL will "hang".
-When the application exits, `main` will exit.
+When the application exits, `main` will exit, restoring the interactivity of the REPL.

     One compromise that will keep startup-time to a minimum is to open the REPL in the same directory as our `main.jl`, then execute: